Nivel’s mission is ‘Research for better care’. How do we carry out this mission?

 Value ‘Applied and applicable’

 Nivel’s main view on health services research is that of a multidisciplinary field focusing on the delivery, quality, costs and access to care from the perspective of various stakeholders.
-Central to our approach is the interaction between patients and care professionals and organisations.
+Central to our approach is the interaction between patients, care professionals and organisations occupied with healthcare on the broadest sense.
 We study this interaction and its outcomes in relation to governance structures, meanwhile investigating characteristics of patients, care professionals and organisations.

 - Applied research: our research draws on theories and methods from several disciplines, including epidemiology, medical sociology, psychology, human geography, health economics, medicine, nursing and physiotherapy.